-94. The Notional Building includes an assignment for low and zero carbon technologies represented, as a proxy, by the inclusion of roof mounted photovoltaic panels.
-The notional building therefore includes on-site electrical generation equal to the lesser of Equation 9 or Equation 10 below:
+94. The Notional Building includes an assignment of on-site generation of power for low and zero carbon technologies represented, as a proxy, by the inclusion of a roof mounted photovoltaic array.
+The contribution of on-site electrical generation is equal to the lesser of Equation 9 or Equation 10 below: